Can't find what you're looking for?

 Indonesia has seen a rise in dengue cases in recent years, with the country having the second highest number of dengue fever cases this year after Brazil, according to the World Health Organization (WHO).
 The disease, deemed the world’s most critical mosquito-borne viral disease, is transmitted by the Aedes aegypti mosquito that thrives in warm climates.

-Since 2023, the Health Ministry has been conducting a project to help curb dengue transmission by releasing Wolbachia-infected mosquitoes in five areas with high dengue cases, namely West Jakarta, Bandung in West Java, Semarang in Central Java, Kupang in East Nusa Tenggara (NTT) and Bontang in East Kalimantan.
+Since 2023, the Health Ministry has been running a project to help curb dengue by releasing Wolbachia-infected mosquitoes in five municipalities with high prevalence: West Jakarta, Bandung in West Java, Semarang in Central Java, Bontang in East Kalimantan and Kupang in East Nusa Tenggara.

 With the first five cities expected to deliver final data of their results by next year, the ministry is considering expanding the program to 20 additional cities in 2026, Murti said, although the locations have not yet been finalized.